 The Fund pays transaction costs, such as brokerage commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover rate may indicate higher transaction costs and may result in higher taxes when Fund shares are held in a taxable account.
 These costs, which are not reflected in total annual Fund operating expenses or in the Example, affect the Fund's performance.
-During its most recent fiscal year ended October 31, 2022, the portfolio turnover rate of the Cambiar Aggressive Value Fund (the "Predecessor Fund"), the Fund's predecessor fund, was 103% of the average value of its portfolio.
+During its most recent fiscal year, the Fund's portfolio turnover rate was 70% of the average value of its portfolio.